 Why Choose Aerial Infrared?

-Steam is used to heat buildings, heat raw materials and finish products in manufacturing and to generate electricity.
-Steam is not free.
-There are many opportunities for energy savings.
-In the US, It costs approximately $20 billion dollars annually to feed the boilers generating steam alone.
+Steam is used to heat buildings, heat raw materials, finish products in manufacturing, and generate electricity.
+However, Steam is not free, the US alone spend approximately $20 billion dollars annually to feed the boilers generating steam.